ansys/scade-design-rules/doc/source/design/documentation.rst

 Any additional description text outside those limits is preserved when updating the documentation.

-This tool also creates a default ``content.rst`` file when it does not exist.
+This tool also creates a default ``index.rst`` file when it does not exist.